-Before You Begin: Download the student exercise files from your eLab course or the Student Resource Center (labyrinthelab.com/office21) and determine your file storage location before beginning this exercise.
+Before You Begin: Download the student exercise files from the Student Resource Center (labyrinthelab. com/office19) and determine your file storage location before beginning this exercise.

-- NOTE!
-The instructions for this and other charting activities assume that Excel is installed on your computer. - 1.
-Start PowerPoint, open P5-D1-Chart from your PowerPoint Chapter 5 folder, and save it as: P5-D1-ChartRevised - 2.
-Choose slide 3, Our Expansion Plan.
+NOTE!
+The instructions for this and other charting activities assume that Excel is installed on your computer.

+1. Start PowerPoint, open P5-D1-Chart from your PowerPoint Chapter 5 folder, and save it as: P5-D1-ChartRevised
-In the next few steps, you will add a new slide after this one.

-3. Choose Home $\rightarrow$ Slides $\rightarrow$ New Slide menu button $\checkmark \rightarrow$ Two Content.

-PowerPoint adds a slide with the new layout, which includes a placeholder box on the left that you will use for your text and a placeholder box on the right that you will use for your chart.

-4. Type Year-To-Date Results as the title.
+- 2. Choose slide 3, Our Expansion Plan.
+In the next few steps, you will add a new slide after this one. - 3.
+Choose Home→Slides→New Slide menu button → →Two Content.
+PowerPoint adds a slide with the new layout, which includes a placeholder box on the left that you will use for your text and a placeholder box on the right that you will use for your chart. - 4.
+Type Year-To-Date Results as the title.